maduyen/VoteChain/README.md

    npm --version
    ```
 ## Install ResVault chrome extension
+Google Chrome is installable on macOS, Linux, and Windows platforms.
+Please refer to the official Google installation guide based on your platform.
 https://chromewebstore.google.com/detail/odnmbbfjnkgboakjpjlcceggpkoaheil?utm_source=item-share-cb
 ## Steps to run the system
 1. Clone this Git repository to your local machine